-• VeritasTM NetBackup 7.6.0.3
+• Veritas NetBackup 7.6.0.3 HARDWARE:

-Hardware:

-- (Client) Windows Server 2012 R2 host IBM x3250, 4Gb RAM, Intel Xeon E31230 3.2GHz

-- (Server) Windows Server 2012 R2 host DELL R710, 8Gb RAM, 2 × Intel Xeon E5506 2.13GHz, DELL SAS HBA

-- 2 × PORTrockIT Nodes

-- IBM Ultrium HH LTO5 SAS Tape Drive

-- LTO 5 Tape

-- WANulator host

-What the data tells us

-Latency

-The first test simulated a scenario with no packet loss, at latencies ranging from 0ms to 360ms round trip time (RTT).
-A 40GB data set was transferred from the backup client to the backup server, first via the unaccelerated architecture, and then again via the accelerated architecture with PORTrockIT.
+- (Client) Windows Server 2012 R2: IBM x3250, 4 GB RAM, Intel Xeon E31230 3.2 GHz - (Server) Windows Server 2012 R2: DELL R710, 8 GB RAM, 2 x Intel Xeon E5506 2.13 GHz, DELL SAS HBA - 2 x PORTrockIT nodes - IBM Ultrium HH LTO5 SAS tape drive with LTO5 tape - WANulator host The first set of tests were performed on an unaccelerated architecture, where the client and server were connected directly to the WANulator (see figure 1).
+The same tests were then repeated on an architecture that was accelerated by introducing two PORTrockIT appliances, which sat either side of the WANulator, between the client and the server (see figure 2).
+In both cases, the server was connected to an LTO5 tape drive, which would ultimately store the received backup data.
+WHAT THE DATA TELLS US LATENCY The first test simulated a scenario with no packet loss, at latencies ranging from Oms to 360 ms round trip time (RTT).
+A 40 GB data set was transferred from the backup client to the backup server, first via the unaccelerated architecture, and then again via the accelerated architecture with PORTrockIT.
 The data set was created using highly compressible data, to ensure that no adverse effects on performance would be introduced by the tape device.

+Figure 1: Unaccelerated infrastructure Figure 2: Accelerated infrastructure with PORTrockIT

 (NOTE: Unlike WAN optimisation products which use compression or deduplication techniques to improve throughput, PORTrockIT transfers data as-is, without making any modifications.
 This means that PORTrockIT is able to accelerate deduped, compressed or encrypted data transfers to exactly the same extent as it accelerates as any other data type.)
 Looking at Figure 3, the results show that performance on the unaccelerated architecture degraded significantly as latency increased.
-By contrast, the accelerated architecture with PORTrockIT provided a stable transfer rate of more than 100MB/s at all latencies.
-In the case of a network with 360ms of latency, the performance gain with PORTrockIT was 105.7MB/s - making the transfer rate more than 50 times faster.
+By contrast, the accelerated architecture with PORTrockIT provided a stable transfer rate of more than 100 MB/s at all latencies.
+In the case of a network with 360 ms of latency, the performance gain with PORTrockIT was 105.7 MB/s - making the transfer rate more than 50 times faster.

-Calculator Contact Us More Whitepapers Headquarters New York San Fransico Singapore UK USA USA Malaysia Tel +44 (0)1590 615444 Fax +44 (0)1202 588589 Email sales@4bridgeworks.com Web www.4bridgeworks.com Company Registered in England No 2155954 Registered Office: Unit 1.
-Aero Centre.
-Ampress

-Park, Lymington, Hampshire, SO41 8LW

-Figure 3: Accelerated and unaccelerated performance at various latencies with 0% packet loss

-Packet loss

-The second test investigated the performance of the two architectures on a network with zero latency, but with various levels of packet loss.
-Again, a highly compressible 40GB data set was transferred from the backup client to the backup server using both the unaccelerated and accelerated architectures.
+Figure 3: Accelerated and unaccelerated performance at various latencies with 0% packet loss Latency / Round Trip Time (ms) PACKET LOSS The second test investigated the performance of the two architectures on a network with zero latency, but with various levels of packet loss.
+Again, a highly compressible 40 GB data set was transferred from the backup client to the backup server using both the unaccelerated and accelerated architectures.
 From Figure 4, we can see that for both architectures, performance degrades as packet loss increases - but in all cases, performance is considerably higher with the accelerated architecture.

-Figure 4: Accelerated and unaccelerated performance at various levels of packet loss with zero latency

-Combined effects of packet loss and latency
+"At 360 ms of latency PORTrockIT was was more than 50 times faster than an unaccelerated architecture."
+COMBINED EFFECTS OF PACKET LOSS AND LATENCY Finally, the team decided to test three different packet loss scenarios (0.1%, 0.5% and 1%) at various levels of latency.